 An electrical engineering degree lead to working in the energy industry for twenty years.
 Time flies.

 Chance meetings with masters of printmaking Thelma Sykes & Eric Martin (I shall be eternally grateful to you both) caused me to take Obi Wan Kanobi’s advice and rethink my life.
 I bailed out of the corporate world soon after to study art history at the Open University and make stuff.

 Expert tuition & guidance from many people has added mosaic, flax weaving, painting, collagraphy, screenprinting, digital printmaking, bookmaking and laser cutting to my toolbox.
 Heartfelt thanks to Maureen Johnston & Simon Rutherford in Christchurch, Ian Gowdie & Alan Anderson in Oban, Gayle Robinson, Ros Lawless, Scott Campbell, Claire Forsyth, Stuart Duffin, Fiona Watson, Robert McSpadyen, Murray Robertson and Jess Copsey at the Glasgow Print Studio, Claire McVinnie & Scott Hudson at the Dundee Contemporary Arts Print Studio and Bob Burridge in his Magic Studio.

-I sport a lot of labels: wife, mother, sister, daughter, cousin, niece, aunt and friend, as well as artist.
-I laugh, sing, dance, cook, clean, eat, drink, play cards & board games, travel and enjoy silly cat videos.
+I sport a lot of labels – wife, mother, sister, daughter, cousin, niece, aunt, friend, artist – but I’d rather describe myself with verbs … I am, I do, I laugh, sing, dance, cook, clean, eat, drink, play, love, make stuff and enjoy silly cat videos.

 - Picasso’s constant experimentation